Fall 2023 Course Offerings

 Getting Ready to Zoom: Zoom is an online technology ideal for distance education.
 To get started, type the word Zoom into the web browser on your desktop or laptop computer.
 At the Zoom website, sign up for the free basic service and download the app as directed.

-TUESDAYS HYBRID: Hackers and Scammers
+TUESDAYS HYBRID:

-Dr. David P. Hill, Professor of Spanish Emeritus, USC, guides us in conversation practice, cultural
+Dr. David P. Hill, Professor of Spanish Emeritus, USC, guides us in conversation practice, cultural readings, and grammar review.
+Class is conducted entirely in Spanish.
+Class limit 12 devices.

 THURSDAYS: